anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 their 6LoWPAN network interface.

-A Registrar hosted on the 6LBR will, per {{cBRSKI}}, make itself discoverable as a Join Proxy so that Pledges can use it for cBRSKI onboarding.
+A Registrar hosted on the 6LBR will, per {{cBRSKI}}, make itself discoverable as a Join Proxy so that Pledges can use it for cBRSKI onboarding over a 6LoWPAN link (one hop).
 Note that only some of Pledges waiting to onboard may be direct neighbors of the Registrar/6LBR.
-Other Pledges would need their traffic to be relayed by constrained Join Proxies across one or more enrolled mesh devices (6LR) in order to reach the Registrar/6LBR.
+Other Pledges would need their traffic to be relayed by Join Proxies across one or more enrolled mesh devices (6LR) in order to reach the Registrar/6LBR.
-For this purpose, all or some of the enrolled Pledges should start to act as Join Proxies themselves.
+For this purpose, all or a subset of the enrolled Pledges start to act as Join Proxies themselves.
+Which subset is selected, and when the Join Proxy function is enabled by a node, is out of scope of this document.

 The desired end state of the installation includes a network with a Registrar and all Pledges successfully enrolled in the network domain and connected to one of the 6LoWPAN mesh networks that are part of the domain.
 New Pledges may also be added by future network maintenance work on the installation.

 Pledges can only employ link-local communication until they are enrolled, at which point they stop being a "Pledge".
 A Pledge will regularly try to discover a Join Proxy with link-local discovery requests, as defined in {{cBRSKI}}.
-The Pledges that are neighbors of the Registrar will discover the Registrar itself (as it is posing as a Join Proxy) and will be enrolled first using cBRSKI.
+Pledges that are neighbors of the Registrar will discover the Registrar itself (as it is posing as a Join Proxy)
+and will be enrolled first, using cBRSKI.
-The Pledges that are not a neighbor of the Registrar will first wait and will eventually discover a Join Proxy so that they can be enrolled also with cBRSKI.
+The Pledges that are not a neighbor of the Registrar will at first fail to find a Join Proxy.
+Later on, they will eventually discover a Join Proxy so that they can be enrolled with cBRSKI too.
 While this continues, more and more Join Proxies with a larger hop distance to the Registrar will emerge.
-The mesh network auto-configured in this way, such that at the end of the enrollment process, all Pledges are enrolled.
+The mesh network auto-configures in this way, such that at the end of the onboarding process, all Pledges are enrolled into the network domain and connected to the mesh network.

 # Join Proxy specification {#jp-spec}